-MS-20 effectiveness of forward freight agreement in mitigating aframax shipowners' business risks between 2006 and 2015
+Effectiveness of forward freight agreements in mitigating aframax tanker shipowners' business risks between 2006 and 2015

 Lio, Yu Feng